Internet Credit Card Processing

 How an Internet Merchant Account Works

 In a nearly identical manner as a retail payment card transaction, online payments follow much of the same process.
 A card that is accepted through a merchant's website or entered into a virtual terminal will be authorized using many of the same steps.
-Internet merchant account authorization requests usually follow the steps below when originating online:
+Merchant account authorization requests usually follow the steps below when originating online:

 - Shopping Cart